-Mark : Going forward, our focus will be based around continued improvement in the areas of quality, customer service, and new innovative products.
+Mark: Going forward, our focus will be based on continuous improvement in the areas of quality, customer service, and new innovative products.
 The one constant that continually needs and deserves our immediate attention is the customer.

 InSight: How does your company stay viable and thrive during this period of constant change?

 Mark: Staying viable and thriving during constant change is much easier if you are flexible and don’t resist the adjustments.
 Embrace them and work hard to make them beneficial for your business and for your customers.

 InSight: What do you believe to be the biggest challenges facing the shooting sporting goods industry?

 Mark: Regulation, unknown legislation, and individual state mandates will be some of the biggest challenges we all face in the future.

 InSight: Do you feel that the relationships between manufacturers and wholesalers have improved or declined in recent years.
 If so, how?

 Mark: Personally I feel the relationship between wholesalers and manufacturers has gotten stronger.
 The consistency that exists in dealing with the sporting goods wholesaler today is extremely helpful in building great trusting relationships that last a lifetime.
 Simply put, working with today’s sporting goods wholesalers is personal.

 InSight: How can we (NASGW) improve our relationship with manufacturing partners and two-step distribution?

 Mark: The relationships we have with our current two-step distribution partners are fantastic.